dmandevv/task-tracker/README.md

 # Task Tracker 📝

 A simple command-line task management application written in Go.
+It was created as part of the <https://roadmap.sh/projects/task-tracker> course to practice CLIs and Filesystems.

 ## Installation 📦